merkste/pharo-wiki/General/Baselines.md

 ##### Depend on a subset of a git project

-Some projects can defines `groups` in their baselines.
+Projects can define `groups` in their baselines.
 They are subsets of the project that can be loaded independently.
 The previous snippet can also be customized to load only a specific group of the dependency like this: